ThatCoolCoder/foss-rcas/README.md

         - Maybe make a simulation directory/namespace, then within have electrics, fluid dynamics
         - But then where does all the control stuff go?
         - And what about all the cameras?
-        - (Best to do all of this after finishing the electric sim and merging back into main, anyway)
 - Add support for flight computers/gyros extending from ControlHub and program a couple of types so that we can have quadcopters
 - audio
     - procedural?